ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

   Messages are "data in flight", not instance "data at rest" (the latter are called "Instance" and are modeled by the interaction model).

   Depending on the specific message, an abstract data model for the message may be provided by the `sdfData` definitions (or of declarations that look like these, such as `sdfProperty`) of an SDF model.

+  Deriving an ecosystem specific representation of a message may be aided by _mapping files_ {{-mapping}} that apply to the SDF model providing the abstract data model.

 Instantiation:
 : Instantiation is a process that takes a Model, some Context